SURE Editor: How to improve DSMs & TrueOrthos

 Step 3: Derive a DSM from the edited Mesh

-This list can be passed using the 2.5D Tool or using the --cloud parameter of the ModuleDsm.exe.
+This list can be passed using the 2.5D Tool or using the --point-cloud-raw parameter of the ModuleDsm.exe or via the via the 2.5D Tool.
 For more information also refer to the documentation of ModuleDsm.exe.

 All mesh tiles that are present in the list will be processed.
 An easy way to generate a list containing only edited mesh tiles is described in Step 2 above.

-When deriving DSMs from a Mesh it is recommended to turn off Speckle Filtering during the DSM process and set the Minimum detections per cell (also referred to as "Manifold") to 1.
+When deriving DSMs from a Mesh it is recommended to set the Required points per cell to 1.
 This can be achieved via the controlDsm.txt and the GUI respectively.

 This recommendation only applies when deriving DSMs from DSM Meshes and not in general, since the DSM Mesh already went through several filtering steps upon its creation.

-Using the main linking file (usually called "main.osgb") is currently not supported.
-Please use a list of paths referring to mesh tiles (usually called "Main_DSM_XXXXX_XXXXX.osgb").
-An example of such a list is the dsmmeshlist.txt that is generated as part of the DSM Mesh process.
+Please use a list of paths referring to the edited dsm_mesh tiles.
+An example of such a list is the dsm_mesh_list.txt that is generated as part of the DSM Mesh process.